 How is Social Security affected by inflation?

 Social security is indexed for inflation.
 This protects people from the loss of purchasing power that occurs during a period of inflation.
 If you receive social security then you will see that your payments are going up.
-The Social Security Administration recently announced an 8.7% benefit increase for 2023.
-These increased payments started in January.

 Living in an inflationary economy